AJHernandezA/AJHernandezA/README.md

 ##### NOW

-- ✨ I'm learning about nodeJs - TypeScript
+- ✨ I'm learning about nodeJs - TypeScript -React
 - 🇨🇴 I'm from Colombia;
 - 💯 A lot motivation